-Are you bingeing on junk food on a regular basis?
-Maybe it’s the TV grazing, comfort eating, or late night snacking that’s getting out of control.
+Are you bingeing on junk food regularly?
+Maybe it’s the TV grazing, comfort eating, or late-night snacking that’s getting out of control.
 If eating junk food is starting to feel like an addiction for you, you’re probably not happy with the results.
-Compulsive eating of any food is likely to expand your waistline, but overindulging in unhealthy food will quickly show in your complexion and energy levels, not to mention your cholesterol and blood glucose counts.
+Compulsive eating of any food is likely to expand your waistline, but overindulging in unhealthy food will quickly show your complexion and energy levels, not to mention your cholesterol and blood glucose counts.

-Many people inadvertently turn junk food into a reward or solace, which can lead to both an emotional addiction to overeating, and physical cravings for sugar, salt and fat.
+Many people inadvertently turn junk food into a reward or solace, leading to both an emotional addiction to overeating and physical cravings for sugar, salt and fat.
 The odd cheeky treat may seem harmless — but before long, you may feel powerless to stop.
 If that’s the case for you, it might be time to seek professional help.

 The trained therapists at Bayside Psychotherapy have experience treating all kinds of addiction and eating disorders.
-We can work with you at the clinic in Highett, or you can book an online session for counselling from the comfort of your home.
+We can see you at the clinic in Highett, or you can book an online session for counselling from the comfort of your home.

-We also recommend you download our targeted self hypnosis MP3 recording for junk food addiction to complement your therapy.
-Whichever way you decide to get help, making the decision to address your unhealthy relationship with junk food is the most important step.
+We also recommend you download our targeted self-hypnosis MP3 recording for junk food addiction to complement your therapy.
+Whichever way you decide to get help, choosing to address your unhealthy relationship with junk food is the most crucial step.

 Trying to derail a dependence on food alone often results in feelings of deprivation, withdrawal, and depression — it’s very difficult to realign entrenched mental and metabolic patterns at the same time.
 Therapy may be what you need to establish healthier eating habits over the long term.
 What do you have to lose if you put off taking action?

-At Bayside Psychotherapy, we don’t believe in one-size-fits-all approaches or band-aid solutions.
-Our therapists‘ broad training and experience in a range of treatment methods enable us to tailor programs to individual clients’ needs.
+Our therapist's training and experience in a range of treatment methods enable us to tailor programs to individual clients’ needs.
 After your initial consultation, your practitioner will devise a personalised program from one or a combination of approaches, which may include mindfulness training, psychoanalytic psychotherapy, hypnotherapy, neuro-linguistic programming (NLP) or cognitive behavioural therapy (CBT), among others.
 Your therapist will evaluate your progress regularly in case your program needs to be tweaked.
 We can work with you in our Highett office, online, or a combination of the two.

 Reception phone hours